deriv-bots/Deriv-Bot-XML/README.md

 If you want to get bot/strategy one by one,

-We accept skrill/paypal/perfect money/btc/ card payment.

-Contact me through lewisluseka@gmail.com OR by WhatsApp https://254780392681
+Contact me through derivkingnato@gmail.com OR by WhatsApp https://254103601101

 # Tips